5amyak/Treasurer/README.md

 # [Treasurer](https://docs.google.com/spreadsheets/d/1TC2Jp-IbnCO36YYWcauVKZh0NWe6fAJlcf_IiwMmphQ)

-## HOW TO USE
-1. Create a copy of this [google sheet](https://docs.google.com/spreadsheets/d/1TC2Jp-IbnCO36YYWcauVKZh0NWe6fAJlcf_IiwMmphQ) in your drive
-2. A Treasurer tab will be created in the menu
-3. Last Month / Current month / Custom month will create an expense sheet for that particular month
-4. Auto update will setup a trigger to create an expense sheet of last month on 1st of every month
-5. Please verify the expense sheet once created since the script may misbehave if formatting of these email messages changes in future

 ## WHY TO USE
 1. Get all your online expenses from UPI apps | Wallets | Credit/Debit Cards at a single place for easy budgeting